Wiise Privacy Policy

 • for seeking your feedback

-• to meet any regulatory obligations
+• for governance and compliance purposes including to meet any regulatory obligations

 • to perform internal statistical analysis, including of our databases and website